Lymantria dispar dispar: Introduction to North America

 Lymantria dispar dispar was first brought to North America in 1869 and rapidly became an invasive species. Étienne Léopold Trouvelot imported the moths with the intent of interbreeding them with silk moths in order to establish a new silkworm industry in the West.
 The moths were accidentally released from his residence in Medford, Massachusetts.
 There are conflicting reports on the resulting actions.
 One states that despite issuing oral and written warnings of possible consequences, no officials were willing to assist in searching out and destroying the moths.
 The other notes that Trouvelot was, in fact, well aware of the risk and there is no direct evidence that he contacted any government officials about the moths' release.
+Though the Asiatic and the Eurasian moths were not classified as different subspecies in the 1980s, the differences were already notable.

 As noted in The Gypsy Moth (1896) by Forbush and Fernald, the moth was considered a nuisance just ten years after their release.
 The first major outbreak occurred in 1889, and Forbush and Fernald recount the extent of devastation: all the trees being defoliated and caterpillars covering houses and sidewalks and raining down upon residents.
 At first it was uncertain what species was responsible for the outbreak, but after the caterpillar was identified by entomologist Maria Elizabeth Fernald, an eradication program began in 1890.
 Eventually they would reach the Pacific Northwest, sporadically invading but so far not becoming established there, due to successful eradication campaigns.